-Learners will prepare for their placement through taught sessions and Navigate.
+Learners will prepare for their placement/activity through taught sessions and Navigate.
 They will identify appropriate placement organisations, matching job description and person specification to skills, abilities and qualities.
 They will learn how to develop a relevant CV, complete an application form and produce an effective covering letter/email.
-They will demonstrate effective interview techniques and develop a knowledge of expectations and appropriate behaviours for placement.
+They will demonstrate effective interview techniques and develop a knowledge of expectations and appropriate behaviours for their placement/activity.
 Tutors are to use appropriate activities that suit the needs of their industries to ensure that the necessary skills are developed.
 The use of Link Careers Advisers from Skills Jersey should be embraced and planned into the Scheme of Work to ensure adequate notice is given to them.
-Also, with sufficient notice, support from Careers and Employability is available for the sessions using Kudos AD.
+Also, with sufficient notice, support from Careers and Employability is available for the sessions using Kudos.

-Learners will complete a relevant and appropriate work placement and produce a daily placement journal through Navigate which will be verified by the placement supervisor and personal tutor.
-After the placement, learners will complete an online placement review, a review of skills and an updated CV.
+Learners will complete a relevant and appropriate work placement or other structured professional development activity and produce a daily placement/activity journal through Navigate which will be verified by the placement/activity supervisor and personal tutor.
+After the placement/activity, learners will complete an online placement/activity review, a review of skills and an updated CV.
 They will identify their strengths and areas for development appropriate to employment in the industry.